 The truth is that everyone has a million Micro-USB cables lying around, and likely only a few Type-C cables.
 As the industry transitions to the new standard — which is considerably better, being reversible and capable of more current at the same voltage — there's going to be an extended period where some devices, particularly less expensive ones, will still ship with the older version.
-Even Samsung, the world's biggest Android manufacturer, has resisted adopting USB Type-C in its main devices to maintain compatibility with its Gear VR headset and other first-party accessories (though that is expected to change with the Galaxy Note 7).

 The truth is that everyone has a million Micro-USB cables lying around